In 2005, Sil van der Woerd finished his study Fine Arts (Cum Laud) at ArtEZ, Institute of the Arts

 in Arnhem, the Netherlands.
 At the Institute, Sil started using film and mixed new media, live action and dominant soundtracks to express his fictitious, atmospheric worlds.
 His short films Duet

-started to gain public attention and brought home several awards and nominations.
+started to gain public attention, brought home several awards and nominations, and collected millions of views on YouTube.
 Sil won the ArtEZ Academy Prize for Best Graduating student.
-After his study in the Netherlands, Sil completed a study at Gnomon, School of Visual effects
+After his study in the Netherlands, Sil completed a study at Gnomon, School of Visual Effects

 in Hollywood.
 Sil exhibited the new techniques he learned in his award winning music video Worms